Ton-up Ashwin Lifts India To 339-6 Against Bangladesh - UrduPoint

 Hasan broke the stand in the third over after lunch when wicketkeeper-batsman Pant, who is playing his first Test after a serious 2022 car crash, was caught behind off a loose shot.
 He made 39 with six boundaries.

-Jaiswal fell to Bangladesh's new pace sensation Nahid Rana.
+Jaiswal fell to Bangladesh's new pace sensation Nahid Rana for 56.
 Spinner Mehidy Hasan Miraz then took down KL Rahul for 16.

 Hasan's opening spell of 3-14 put the hosts immediately on the back foot, starting with Rohit caught at second slip.